Links on Android Authority may earn us a commission. Learn more.

 Apple M1 tested: Performance benchmarks and thermal throttling, explained

-Apple raised a lot of eyebrows this summer when it announced that it would stop using Intel processors.
+Apple raised a lot of eyebrows in the summer of 2020 when it announced that it would stop using Intel processors.
 Its Mac computers would instead migrate to its own processors based on the Arm Instruction Set Architecture (ISA).
 Intel and AMD have been dominant in the PC laptop and desktop market for decades.
 For more than 15 years, Intel has been the sole supplier of processors for Apple’s Mac range.
 However, Apple has a long history with Arm.

 Arm specialized in building energy-efficient processors that only used a few watts of power.
 This meant they were perfect for smartphones and tablets.
 From the very first iPhone right up until today, Apple has used Arm-based processors in its mobile devices.
 With that wealth of experience and expertise, the Cupertino company concluded that it could build processors that were energy-efficient, but also offered competitive performance.
 It, therefore, decided to expand the reach of its smartphone and tablet processors and move into the PC market.

 And so the Apple M1 processor was born.
 It is the SoC found in the 2020 MacBook Air, 13-inch MacBook Pro, and Mac Mini.
 It is also the first of a series of processors that will see Apple completely replace Intel in every Mac model.
 This transition will take about two years and the three new M1-based devices are just the beginning.
 We recently saw Apple reveal the successors to the M1 chip, the M1 Pro and M1 Max which are now shipping in the new 2021 MacBook Pros.

 But the question is, is the performance of the M1 competitive, or did Apple make a mistake?
 Let’s find out!